lstprjct/IDM-Activation-Script/README.md

-# IDM-Activation-Script
+# IDM Activation Script
 _________________________________

 ###   Activation:
 _________________________________

- - This script applies registry lock method to activate Internet download manager (IDM).
+ - This script applies the registry lock method to activate the Internet Download Manager (IDM).

  - This method requires Internet at the time of activation.

  - IDM updates can be installed directly without having to activate again.

- - After the activation, if in some case, the IDM starts to show activation nag screen, then just run the activation option again.
+ - After the activation, if in some cases, the IDM starts to show an activation nag screen, then just run the activation option again.

 _________________________________